Building a Container

 • The python39 package: this is a dependency for Hyak user tools, e.g. hyakstorage or hyakalloc.

-After we have these basic package installed, we're going to make a couple directories and links.
+After we have these basic packages installed, we made a couple directories (with mkdir) and symbolic links (with ln -s).
+Here is why:

 • /scr is the path to the node's local SSD storage.
 This is a default bind-mount for our Apptainer configuration.